-Applying these filters will show your customers that you know your product and think about what interests your clients, which results in a higher conversion rate.
+Applying these search filters will show your customers that you know your product and think about what interests your clients, which results in a higher conversion rate.

 Here’s another tip.

 If you have hundreds of products for sale, it can be a real pain for you to check how they display on your site.

 2. The Search Function